vegasjj/cloud-resume-challenge/azure/README.md

 cd
 ```

-Now open `vim` (or the text editor you prefer) to create the following file:
+Now use a text editor (I will use `vim`) to create the following file:

 ```sh
 vim .terraform.d/credentials.tfrc.json